 In The News

-January is the start of a new year, and a time when many people make New Year's resolutions to be healthier.
-Maintaining a healthy weight and staying active can help prevent a number of chronic diseases, including type 2 diabetes, which is the leading cause of kidney failure.
+January is the start of a new year and a time when many people make New Year's resolutions to be healthier.

-National Kidney Foundation of Michigan Provides Tips for Managing & Preventing Diabetes During the Holiday Season
+National Kidney Foundation of Michigan Provides Tips About Managing Diabetes Through Physical Activity